awsdocs/amazon-redshift-management-guide/doc_source/working-with-snapshots.md

 When you enable Amazon Redshift to automatically copy snapshots to another region, you specify the destination region where you want snapshots to be copied\.
 In the case of automated snapshots, you can also specify the retention period that they should be kept in the destination region\.
 After an automated snapshot is copied to the destination region and it reaches the retention time period there, it is deleted from the destination region, keeping your snapshot usage low\.
 You can change this retention period if you need to keep the automated snapshots for a shorter or longer period of time in the destination region\.

 The retention period that you set for automated snapshots that are copied to the destination region is separate from the retention period for automated snapshots in the source region\.
 The default retention period for copied snapshots is seven days\.
 That seven\-day period only applies to automated snapshots\.
-Manual snapshots are not affected by the retention period in either the source or destination regions, and they remain until you manually delete them\.
+In both the source and destination regions, manual snapshots are deleted at the end of the snapshot retention period or when you manually delete them\.

 You can disable automatic snapshot copy for a cluster at any time\.
 When you disable this feature, snapshots are no longer copied from the source region to the destination region\.
 Any automated snapshots copied to the destination region are deleted as they reach the retention period limit, unless you create manual snapshot copies of them\.
 These manual snapshots, and any manual snapshots that were copied from the destination region, are retained in the destination region until you manually delete them\.